Welcome to Parlay's Complete Guide to Live RoundTables!

-(Note: The methodologies outlined below are only our recommended best practices.
-Every day teachers come up with new and unique ways to use the tool.)
+Note: The methodologies outlined below are only our recommended best practices.
+Every teacher comes up with their own new and unique ways to use the tool.

 There are many different types of class discussions that have inspired this guide and Parlay’s Live RoundTable activities more broadly.
 Here’s a brief list of the top ones (click on titles to learn more):

 Harkness Tables - This methodology has become very popular in recent years thanks to the fine folks at St. Philips Academy Exeter.
-Our favourite parts about Harkness Tables are the deliberate focus on of student driven conversation, the role of the Note Taker, and teacher tracking of how students are demonstrating specific conversational skills.
+Our favourite part about Harkness Tables are the deliberate focus on student driven conversation.

-Fishbowl Discussions - Inclusivity and listening skills - that’s why we love the Fishbowl!
-Everyone inside the small discussion group gets more opportunity to contribute.
-Students around the outside are asked to listen patiently and take notes.
+Fishbowl Discussions - Inclusivity and listening skills - that’s why we love Fishbowl!
+Everyone inside the small discussion group gets more opportunity to contribute, and students around the outside can work on listening, patience and note taking.

 - Philosophical Chairs - In this methodology, students are asked to take a position, walk to a part of the room, defend it and change their minds if necessary as new arguments are presented.
 We really like how this process encourages students to take a position, explore options and not be afraid to change their mind.

-**Helpful Tip** Before you start using the Live RoundTable - it's a good idea to have created your account and invited students to your course.
+**Helpful Tip** Before you start using the Live RoundTable - it's a good idea to have created an account, and invited students to your course.

 🏫 Part 1 - Classroom Set-Up

-**Helpful Tip** Our conversations with high school teachers of all stripes have lead us to believe ideal number of students for a meaningful discussion is between 6 and 16 participants.
+**Helpful Tip** In conversations with several of our high school teachers, they have found that the ideal number of students is between 6 and 16 participants for producing a meaningful discussion.

 Of course, this begs an obvious question: